 I teach in the Department of Geography-Geology at Illinois State University.
 My courses include urban geography, geographic information systems (GIS), maps and society introductory courses in human and world regional geography, and regional field courses in New Mexico and Japan.
 I research and write about topics related to how people relate to and interact with their places, broadly falling under subdisciplines of sense of place and urban/cultural geography.
 In all I do, I try to integrate human geography and geographic information science.
-My first book, Everyday Las Vegas, is a place study the local side of this tourist town and was published by the University of Nevada Press.
+My first book, Everyday Las Vegas, is a place study of the local side of this tourist town and was published by the University of Nevada Press.

 Ph.D. in Geography (with honors): University of Kansas, May 2009